MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

 ![_MingshiYangUIUC_](Math-Datapack-Squid-Workshop/pack.png)

-# Abstract
+# Introduction
 This datapack provide fast, high precision math operation functions using Scoreboard.
 - Constants are stored under objective **swMath_C**.
 Feel free to define more in [this file](Math-Datapack-Squid-Workshop/data/math/functions/classes/main/load.mcfunction).
-- Variables, including inputs and outputs, are stored under objectove **swMath_V**.
+- Variables, including inputs and outputs, are stored under objective **swMath_V**.
 - For high precision computation, the input and output may have *units* of **0.0001**. i.e., the score **10000** is used to represent **1**, utilizing 4 digits.
 Actual error in computation is usually on magnitude of 0.01%.
 One visualization of different magnitudes of error is [here](Gallery/Images/block_displacement.png).
 See [example](#Example) for implementation detail.
 - **_No entities_** involved in calculations, avoiding entity selection ensures high throughout performance and easy maintenance.

 # Installation
 - Step 01 Download this repository as a zip and unpack.
-- Step 02 Go to minecraft directory, usually "C:/Users/youUserName/AppData/Roaming/.minecraft".
+- Step 02 Go to Minecraft directory, usually "C:/Users/youUserName/AppData/Roaming/.minecraft".
 - Step 03 Choose the world folder in which you want to install the pack.
 Go to .../saves/world/datapacks folder.
 - Step 04 Open Minecraft and open the world.
 - Step 05 Type "/reload" command then press enter.